About Our Firm

 With over 16 years of experience, Shavonn helps your organization effectively tell your story to appeal to potential funders.
 She believes in supporting you where you are today to get your organization to where you want to be tomorrow.

 Shavonn earned her M.B.A. from the Goizueta Business School at Emory University in Atlanta, GA and B.B.A from Howard University in Washington, DC.
-She is a Certified Grant Writer® and received her certification from the American Grant Writers Association in 2016.
-She is a 2019 GPC (Grant Profession Certification) scholarship recipient and is preparing to sit for the GPC exam in 2020.
+Shavonn is a Grant Profession Certified (GPC) credential holder.

 Natalie Alfaro Frazier